 Even when product development is successful and regulatory approval has been obtained, our ability to generate sufficient revenue depends on the acceptance of our products by physicians and patients.
 We cannot assure you that any of our future product candidates will achieve the expected level of market acceptance and revenue if and when they obtain the requisite regulatory approvals.
 The market acceptance of any product depends on a number of factors, including the indication statement, warnings required by regulatory authorities in the product label and new competing products.
 Market acceptance can also be influenced by continued demonstration of efficacy and safety in commercial use, physicians' willingness to prescribe the product, reimbursement from third-party payors such as government health care programs and private third-party payors, the price of the product, the nature of any post-approval risk management activities mandated by regulatory authorities, competition, and marketing and distribution support.
-Further, our U.S. distribution depends on the adequate performance of a reimbursement support hub and consequently a loss of revenue.
+Further, our U.S. distribution depends on the adequate performance of a reimbursement support hub and contracted specialty pharmacies in a closed-distribution network.
+An ineffective or inefficient U.S. distribution model at launch may lead to inability to fulfill demand, and consequently a loss of revenue.
 The success and acceptance of a product in one country may be negatively affected by its activities in another.
 If we fail to adapt our approach to clinical trials in the U.S. market to meet the needs of EMA, MHRA or other European regulatory authorities, or to generate the health economics and outcomes research data needed to support pricing and reimbursement negotiations or decisions in Europe, we may have difficulties obtaining marketing authorization for our products from EMA/European Commission or the MHRA and may have difficulties obtaining pricing and reimbursement approval for our products at a national level.
-Any factors preventing or limiting the market acceptance of our products could have a material adverse effect on our business, results of operations and financial condition.
+Any factors preventing or limiting the market acceptance of our products could ha